mdn/content/CONTRIBUTING.md

 ### Redirecting a document

 If you are [moving a document](#moving-one-or-more-documents) as shown above you don't need to create a redirect.
-However, you may need to do so when fixing a broken link, or after [deleting a document](#deleting-a-document) without the `--redirect` flag.
+However, you may need to do so when fixing a broken link or after [deleting a document](#deleting-a-document) without the `--redirect` flag.

-You may do this using the `yarn content add-redirect` command:
+You may do this by using the `yarn content add-redirect` command.

 1. Start a fresh branch to work in: